 My grandfather was a professor of a science called relaxology.
 One of his colleagues could relax his jaws so much that you could wiggle it with your hands and it felt like there was almost nothing holding his jaws on his head.
 You don't have to relax your jaws that much but I mention it to give you an idea just how much tension is in your jaws even if you think they're relaxed.

-Step 4: Horizontal Wall Chest Stretch - Step 4 is to stretch your arms and chest against the wall.
+Step 4: Horizontal Wall Chest Stretch - Stretch your arms and chest against the wall.
 Place a palm flat on the wall and turn the trunk of your body so that you get a good stretch from the very tips of your fingers, down your forearm, you bicep, shoulder and all across your chest.
 Exhale all the tension out.
 Repeat this twice with both arms.

-Step 5: Vertical Chest Stretch - Step 5 is to stretch against the wall by placing both palms above your head against the wall and then bending forward.
+Step 5: Vertical Chest Stretch - Stretch against the wall by placing both palms above your head against the wall and then bending forward.
 This really targets your shoulder and chest tension.
 Inhale and exhale fully and slowly 3 times to work all the tension out.
 Stand up normally, then repeat the vertical chest stretch.

-Step 6: Stretch Your Feet - Step 6 is to stretch the bottom of your feet by propping your foot against the wall and leaning forward.
+Step 6: Stretch Your Feet - Stretch the bottom of your feet by propping your foot against the wall and leaning forward.
 This will also give you a good calf stretch.
 Repeat this on each foot two more times then sit down and massage the individual muscles in the soles of your feet with your hands.

-Step 7: Stretch Your Hands - Step 7 is to stretch the palm of each hand by pushing your fingers back with the other hand.
+Step 7: Stretch Your Hands - Stretch the palm of each hand by pushing your fingers back with the other hand.
 This also gives your forearms a nice stretch.

-Step 8: Relax Your Shoulders - Step 8 is the last stretching step.
+Step 8: Relax Your Shoulders - The last stretching step.
 Do some slow windmills to relax your shoulders.
 It's tempting to skip this step but your shoulders carry almost as much tension as your jaw so it's important to stretch and relax your shoulder as much as possible.

-Step 9: "Pre-roll" to Dissipate Overall Body Tension - For step 9, remember that one purpose of the roll over signal is to get you to roll over which causes you to gradually gather and release tension.
+Step 9: "Pre-roll" to Dissipate Overall Body Tension - Remember that one purpose of the roll over signal is to get you to roll over which causes you to gradually gather and release tension.
 Here's a trick to speed that up or even skip over it.

 Lay down in bed and relax a much as you can for 15 seconds or so.
 Then roll over and relax for a couple more seconds.
 Roll again and relax...
 Repeat this several times and you'll relax the rest of your muscles quite quickly.